 I am an evolutionary biologist from Taiwan and moved to Australia to start my PhD in Stuart-fox Lab in 2018.
 My current project focuses on colouration and thermoregulation of jewel beetles.
 Specifically, I look into the visual benefits of seeing far-red wavelengths and the role of near-infrared plays in thermoregulation.

-My research interests include animal colouration, defense strategy, behavioural ecology, functional morphology and biomechanics.
-Before moving to Melbourne, I studied the secondary defense and the underlying biomechanics of the aposematic weevil, Pachyrhynchus sarcitis both in Taiwan (National Taiwan Normal University) and Germany (Kiel University).
-Details about my research can be found in Research and Publication.
+I have broad interests in animal colouration, behavioural ecology, macroevolution, functional morphology and biomechanics, with a particular focus on understanding the adaptive value of functional traits.
+Before moving to Melbourne, I studied the secondary defense and the underlying biomechanics of the aposematic weevil, Pachyrhynchus sarcitis in Taiwan (National Taiwan Normal University) and Germany (Kiel University).
+Details of my research can be found in Research and Publication.

 Contact me: firstname.lastname@example.org; email@example.com